Relation between far-from-equilibrium dynamics and equilibrium correlation functions for binary operators: Numerical Illustration

-{\it Application to Models.} Next, we turn to our numerical simulations and study, as an example, non-equilibrium dynamics in the XXZ spin-1/2 chain.
+Next, we turn to our numerical simulations and study, as an example, nonequilibrium dynamics in the XXZ spin-1/2 chain.
 The Hamiltonian of this chain reads (with periodic boundary conditions) $\mathcal{H} = \sum_{l = 1}^L h_l$,

 where $S_l^{x,y,z}$ are spin-$1/2$ operators at site $l$, $L$ is the number of sites, $J = 1$ is the antiferromagnetic exchange coupling constant, and $\Delta$ is the anisotropy.
 By the use of the Jordan-Wigner transformation, this Hamiltonian can be also mapped onto a one-dimensional model of spinless fermions with interactions between nearest neighbors.
 In this picture, the operator $n_l = S_l^z + 1/2$ becomes a local fermionic occupation number.
-Because such an operator has only the two eigenvalues $0$ and $1$, the choice ${\cal O}_l = n_l$ implies ${\cal P} = n_l$ as well.
-We prepare the initial states using this choice and then measure ${\cal O}_{l'} = n_{l'}$, where $l = l'$ or $l \neq l'$.
-Note that the reference state $\ket{\phi}$, occurring in Eqs.\ \eqref{eq:state1} and \eqref{eq:state2}, is realized as $\ket{\phi} = \sum_k c_k \ket{\varphi_k}$, where $\ket{\varphi_k}$ is the Ising basis and the real and imaginary part of the complex coefficients $c_k$ are drawn at random according to a Gaussian distribution with zero mean \cite{steinigeweg2014, steinigeweg2015}.
-Note further that we consider all subsectors of $N = \sum_l n_l$.
+Because such an operator has only the two eigenvalues $0$ and $1$, it naturally fulfills the projection property $n_l^2 = n_l$.
+Consequently, we prepare the initial state $\rho_\sscript$ by using the choice ${\cal O}_l = n_l$ and subsequently measure the observable ${\cal O}_{l'} = n_{l'}$.
+In fact, we here restrict ourselves for simplicity to the single case $l = l'$.
+Note that our numerical simulations are performed for all subsectors of fixed magnetization $S^z = \sum_l S_l^z$ (or, in the fermionic language, all subsectors of fixed particle number $N = \sum_l n_l$).